Friedrich II., König von Preußen

 Europe at the time when Frederick came to the throne in 1740, with Brandenburg–Prussia in violet (Source: Wikimedia)

-Europe at the time of Frederick's death in 1786, with Brandenburg–Prussia in violet, shows that Prussia's territory has been greatly extended by his Silesian Wars, his inheritance of East Frisia and the First Partition of Poland.
+Europe at the time of Frederick's death in 1786.
+Prussia's territory has been greatly extended by his Silesian Wars, his inheritance of East Frisia and the First Partition of Poland.
 (Source: Wikimedia)

-Portrait of Frederick the Great during his early reign, by Antoine Pesne, 18th century (Source: Wikimedia)
+Portrait of Frederick during his early reign by Antoine Pesne (c.
+1740, Gripsholm Castle, Sweden) (Source: Wikimedia)

-Battle of Hohenfriedberg, Attack of the Prussian Infantry, by Carl Röchling (Source: Wikimedia)
+Attack of Prussian Infantry, Hohenfriedberg by Carl Röchling (1913) (Source: Wikimedia)

-Frederick leading his troops at the Battle of Zorndorf, by Carl Röchling (Source: Wikimedia)
+Frederick the Great at the Battle of Zorndorf by Carl Röchling (1904) (Source: Wikimedia)

-Frederick and his soldiers after the Battle of Hochkirch in 1758, by Carl Röchling (Source: Wikimedia)
+Frederick the Great after the defeat at the Battle of Hochkirch by Carl Röchling (c.
+1900) (Source: Wikimedia)

-The Polish–Lithuanian Commonwealth after the First Partition (1772) (Source: Wikimedia)
+The Polish–Lithuanian Commonwealth after the First Partition in 1772 (Source: Wikimedia)

-King Frederick II, by Anna Dorothea Therbusch, 1772 (Source: Wikimedia)
+Portrait of Frederick by Anna Dorothea Therbusch (1772, Palace of Versailles, France) (Source: Wikimedia)

 St. Hedwig's Cathedral, the first Roman Catholic church built in Berlin since the Reformation, was erected by the sanction of Frederick, who also sketched its design.[201]
 (Source: Wikimedia)

-The Flute Concert of Sanssouci by Adolph Menzel, 1852, depicts Frederick playing the flute in his music room at Sanssouci as C. P. E. Bach accompanies him on a fortepiano by Gottfried Silbermann.
+The Flute Concert of Sanssouci by Adolph Menzel (1852, Alte Nationalgalerie, Berlin).
+Frederick is depicted playing the flute in his music room at Sanssouci as C. P. E. Bach accompanies him on a fortepiano by Gottfried Silbermann.
 (Source: Wikimedia)

 South, or garden façade and corps de logis of Sanssouci (Source: Wikimedia)

-The Round Table of King Frederick II in Sanssouci by Adolph Menzel with Voltaire, Algarotti, La Mettrie, the Keith brothers[e] and Marquis d'Argens.
-Frederick is seated at the center, facing Voltaire (in the purple coat, leaning forward).
+The Round Table of King Frederick II in Sanssouci by Adolph Menzel (1849,Alte Nationalgalerie, Berlin).
+Frederick is seated at the center with Voltaire (leaning forward in a purple coat), Marquis d'Argens, George Keith,[e] Algarotti, La Mettrie, and Marquis d'Argens.[278]
 (Source: Wikimedia)

-Frederick the Great and his staff at the Battle of Leuthen, by Hugo Ungewitter (Source: Wikimedia)
+Frederick the Great Surveying the Field of Battle by Hugo Ungewitter [de] (1906) (Source: Wikimedia)

 Grave of Frederick at Sanssouci with potatoes, where he was buried only after the German reunification.
 (He wished to rest next to his dogs, but this was originally ignored.)
 (Source: Wikimedia)